You can run Claude Code on your phone right now, iPhone or Android. The

 Is Claude Code free to use on mobile?

-Claude Code itself is free to install, you pay Anthropic per token via your API key at their standard rates.
-The environment to run it has separate costs: Cosyra is $29.99/month after a free trial (10 hours, no credit card), SSH is free if you have hardware, and Remote Control is free but requires a desktop session.
+Claude Code itself is free to install, you pay Anthropic per token via your API key at their standard rates, or bundled if you pay for a Claude Pro/Max/Team plan.
+The environment to run it has separate costs: Cosyra signups get 1 hour of free compute with no credit card, then a 10-hour, 7-day trial when you want more, then $29.99/month or $300/year.
+SSH is free if you have hardware, Remote Control is free but requires a desktop session, and Claude Code on the Web is included with Claude Pro/Max/Team (research preview as of 2026-04-17).

 tl;dr

 Claude Code runs on x86_64 Linux, not directly on phones.
-Three ways to bridge that gap: SSH into your own machine, Claude Code Remote Control for monitoring an existing session, or a cloud terminal like Cosyra for full access with no desktop dependency.
+Four ways to bridge that gap as of 2026-04-17: SSH into your own machine, Claude Code Remote Control for monitoring an existing desktop session, Anthropic's Claude Code on the Web + Claude iOS app (research preview, GitHub-native, Pro/Max/Team plan), or a cloud terminal like Cosyra for full access with multiple agents pre-installed and no desktop dependency on iOS and Android.

 Run Claude Code from your phone in 2 minutes.